zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-06-23-Physiology-Soluble-Protein.md

     **Adult Tissue Sample Preparation for Soluble Protein from Host and Holobiont Fractions**

+    Using this protocol, we are splitting samples into two fractions and will run two replicates per fraction.
+Therefore, we can fit 19 samples onto each 96-well plate

+    (19 * 2 fractions * 2 replicates) + (9 standards * 2 replicates)= 76 + 18 = 94 wells)

+    So, plan to run ~19 samples per plate and prepare as many samples and plates as you have time for.

     1. Thaw the 1 mL aliquot of homogenate.
     2. Centrifuge the microcentrifuge tube at 13,000 x rcf for 3 minutes.
         - Move the supernatant to a labelled "Host Protein" tube